-Recent Key Updates 1/26/21:
+Recent Key Updates:

-• State Regional Stay-At-Home Order and Limited Stay-At-Home Order lifted as of 1/25/21.
-Long Beach is subject to the Purple Tier under the State's Blueprint to a Safer Economy.
-Limit on indoor capacity removed.
-Critical Infrastructure is strongly encouraged, where possible, to limit the number of employees in the office to allow employees to easily maintain at least a six-foot distance from one another at all practicable times.
+- This Protocol is effective on March 31, 2021.
+Long Beach is subject to the Orange Tier under the State's Blueprint to a Safer Economy as of March 31, 2021. - Non-critical office worksites may open indoors pursuant to this Protocol.
+Telework is strongly encouraged.
+Businesses are strongly encouraged, where possible, to limit the number of employees in the office to allow employees to easily maintain at least a sixfoot distance from one another at all practicable times.
+Changes in yellow.

-This protocol is be completed by businesses with office worksites.
+This protocol is be completed by businesses with Critical Infrastructure and Non-Critical office worksites.
 The requirements below apply to all office worksites.
 Office worksites refer to the building, room or other area where an organization's employees perform administrative work in order to support and realize objects and goals of an organization.
 This Protocol is not intended for manufacturing or distribution operations.
 In addition to the conditions imposed on office-based businesses by the State Health Officer for office worksites, which may be found at https://covid19.ca.gov/industry-guidance/, businesses must also be in compliance with this protocol.
 This protocol must be implemented and posted prior to an office-worksite operating.